Food Scrap Composting (for Residents)

-Highland Park’s curbside composting service allows residents to dispose of compostable materials such as fruit and vegetable peels, egg shells, coffee grounds, paper napkins and yard waste in a curbside bin.
+Highland Park’s curbside composting service allows residents to dispose of compostable materials such as fruit and vegetable peels, eggshells, coffee grounds, paper napkins, and yard waste in a curbside bin.
 There are two options for utilizing this new service: volume-based (stickers) and subscription (monthly payment).
-Please note, the composting service is available if you do not need yard waste services; any customer is eligible to participate in this program – whether you use volume based or weekly pickup for your trash.
-Additionally, during the winter months from December 18, 2018 - March 31, 2019, pick up will occur every other week.
+Please note, the composting service is available if you do not need yard waste services; any customer is eligible to participate in this program – whether you use volume-based or weekly pickup for your trash.
+Additionally, a limited pickup schedule is implemented during the winter months, typically every other week.
+Information regarding the 2020-2021 winter season will be posted when available.
 Upon subscribing, Lakeshore Recycling Systems will notify residents when their collection dates will be.

 What is the compost program?